Distance Learning Diplomas in Telecommunications Technology

 The core focus of a telecommunication technology program is on the study of electronics.
 Online students access their school's virtual classroom to work on course assignments, view lectures and interact with peers or instructors.
 Most programs require students to take essential courses in the basic of electronics, complemented by the study of data communications and fiber optics.
 Additional coursework typically varies by a student's field of interest.

-Common courses available in distance learning telecommunications technology programs include the following:
+Common courses available in distance learning telecommunications technology programs include:

 - Basic electronics